Why Cruise Brands Are Already Being Misunderstood by AI Search

 The Strategic Implication

 AI search is becoming part of the market’s interpretation layer.
 That means cruise lines are no longer competing only for visibility.
-They are competing for definitional control.
+They are also competing to maintain an accurate, differentiated representation in the systems that help form the traveler’s consideration set.

 In the next phase of search, being present will not be enough.
-Cruise brands will need to be understood correctly before the booking journey has even properly begun.
+Cruise brands will need a public record strong enough that AI systems can understand them correctly before the booking journey has even properly begun.